Multistudio Offices – Kansas City

-A 1925 historic building in Kansas City was converted into a modern workplace for Gould Evans, an office that reflects the progressive practice of the national design and architectural firm.
+A 1925 historic building in Kansas City was converted into a modern workplace for Multistudio, an office that reflects the progressive practice of the national design and architectural firm.

 Firm